 We hope we’ve given you some interesting ideas and inspiration to book a holiday in Ireland in the future.
 Or a last-minute holiday if you wish to visit family and friends very soon.

 You could also give yourself the freedom to plan, create and book your own holiday in Ireland the way you want.
 There are a range of holiday packages to choose from.
-Just remember Free Spirit Travel Insurance and all the benefits we can offer you.
+Just remember Free Spirit Travel Insurance and all the benefits we can offer you -like Coronavirus Cover.